TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # SECTION 3

 ## We have used [jenkins_pipeline](https://www.jenkins.io/doc/book/installing/) for the above steps, our pipeline will transform the database tables into csv and then will create rdf transformations of those csv file, will store it into the graph databse and will query the rdf files stored in the database.
-We have created four jobs for that, one job for each step.
+We have created six jobs for that, one job for each step.
     1. In the Jobs folder, there are config files for each job.
-    2. copy these config files to your job folder inside your jenkins directory respectively.
+    2. copy these .xml files to your job folder inside your jenkins directory respectively.
+    3. Before copying these .xml files, change the names of each xml file to config otherwisw jenkins would not detect the files.
-    3. Go to your jenkins local instance and click on manage jenkins there we have "reload configuration from disk" option, click on this option.
+    4. Go to your jenkins local instance and click on manage jenkins there we have "reload configuration from disk" option, click on this option.

 ## Steps to create jenkins jobs:
      1. Install jenkins and create six freestyle jobs: